solidi/hl-mods/workspace/redist/readme.txt

 - sabianroberts and the Aura-SE project for the subtransit map file https://github.com/phoenixprojectsoftware/Aura-SE
 - Strast for boosting our discord server and suggesting a toggle on grappling to the sky
 - BlueNightHawk for the gravity gun code https://github.com/BlueNightHawk/hl-gravgun
-- Reworked animations of player somersaults from The Specialists https://www.moddb.com/mods/the-specialists
+- Reworked animations of player somersaults and melees from The Specialists https://www.moddb.com/mods/the-specialists
 - Bo9da for testing and providing clear feedback on beta 2, and the idea of default_fov in config
 - Vertthrasher, Trusty Crowbar Team, H4wk, Thanez and others for the portal / gravity gun fusion model https://gamebanana.com/mods/180491
 - Balls in Yo Jaws for the Shart effect https://www.youtube.com/watch?v=ApU26gcYfkA